 When our writer tried the taiyaki he made, the exquisite flavor of the springy dough melded into the piping hot red bean paste.
-Our writer became quite fond of taiyaki after trying to make them himself!
+Our writer became quite fond of taiyaki after making them himself!

 Approximately one hour is required for the taiyaki-making experience.
 You can make a reservation on the experience plan page of their official website.

-The experience fee is 3500 yen for adults, 2800 yen for students (both without tax; comes with one soft drink), and free for preschool children.
+The experience fee is 3,780 yen for adults, 2,700 yen for students (both without tax; comes with one soft drink), and free for preschool children.
 You can also purchase taiyaki without the lesson for 190 yen each.

 Taiyaki with Unconventional Ingredients